IanW-99/Chess/README.md

 # Chess

-Fully functional chess game created using pygame
+Fully functional chess game created using pygame.

+Executable currently out of date, will be updated when all UI updates are completed.